Firefight and explosions break out in Beirut during protest over blast probe

-The brazen attack on Lebanon’s most powerful force, both militarily and politically, represents a dangerous escalation in a country that has been teetering on the of collapse for the last year.
+The brazen attack on Lebanon’s most powerful force, both militarily and politically, represents a dangerous escalation in a country that has been teetering on the edge of collapse for the last year.

+Schools are being evacuated as panicked parents flocked to pick up their children.
+Local media reported residents in higher floors were descending to avoid gunshots targeting the snipers believed to be on the rooftops.
+The shooting intensified as the second hour of clashes dragged on, and the fighting spread to other neighborhoods.

-Bitar is the second judge to lead the investigation against formidable opposition by various political parties in Lebanon, including the heavyweight Hezbollah, a U.S. designated terrorist group.
+Bitar is the second judge to lead the investigation against formidable opposition by various political parties in Lebanon, including Hezbollah, a U.S.-designated terrorist group.

 Heavy gunfire sliced through the heart of Beirut for hours, even as the army deployed and attempted to identify the snipers that shot at the protesters.
 At least nine people were also wounded, a nearby hospital confirmed to The Washington Post.

-When asked about the identify of the gunmen, army spokesman t Col. George Khoury just said, “we don’t know.”
+When asked about the identify of the gunmen, army spokesman Col. George Khoury just said, “we don’t know.”

 “The deployed army units will fire on any armed person who is on the streets, and toward anyone who is firing from any other place, and asks citizens to empty the streets,” read a military statement.